Do Go On - 532 - Dashcon Failure

 No, poo coffee.

-Every time we go up for coffee, and it's often, and it's the same cafe most weeks,
+Every time we go out for coffee, and it's often, and it's the same cafe most weeks.

 I'll just go through the minute.